Security at Home and Around Town

 The safest neighborhoods in Jakarta may be the ones where all the houses are surrounded by 3 foot fences, where the residents don't feel the need to lock their gates, where people know their neighbors and everyone participates in community activities.
 By becoming a member of your community, you can be assured that your safety will become a community concern, just as your neighbors well-being should be your concern.

 High fences surrounding your property do discourage theft and do protect your privacy.
 But they also make it difficult for neighbors to see if someone is breaking into your home.
 Many homes have burglar bars (tralis) on the windows to discourage unwanted entrance.
 Keep in mind that they also make exit in the case of fire impossible.
+If your home has tralis, make sure that at least one of them is releasable from the inside.

 Read our article on watchmen and guards for more information on the roles of these security staff.